 By Shell Polymers on Oct 18, 2019

-It’s clear the demand for this substance isn’t letting up any time soon, so we’ve identified three trends that PE converters, manufacturers, and suppliers should watch as they make supply chain decisions in the coming year.
+It’s clear the demand for polymers isn’t letting up any time soon, so we’ve identified three trends that polyethylene manufacturers, converters, and suppliers should watch as they make supply chain decisions in the coming year

 1. Global Demand Growth